 Abutting structures such as the Vinehouse or the Lean-To will also require flashing (we recommend code 3 lead flashing) between the greenhouse and the abutting wall usually at 70mm above the ridge, gutter and/or roof capping.
 Flashing is the customers’ responsibility and must be fitted prior to installation.
 A detailed drawing is sent once an order has been placed.

 We offer detailed and precise base plans as well as on hand technical support as and when you need us.
-If you have any questions at all about an during your build process please do not hesitate to contact us.
+If you have any questions at all during your build process please do not hesitate to contact us.